omulet/zuppler-documentation/web4.md

 ### Step 3

 Save, and visit the page using your favorite internet browser.
-You should now have a fully functional Order Online page.
+Congrats!! 🍾🎉 You should now have a fully functional Order Online page.

-However, there is a big chance you want to change the colors because the defaults doesn't really match.
-Great, let's activate the ThemeRoller now by adding `?themeRoller=true` param at the and of the page address.
-E.g. If the current page address is http://myrestaurant.com/order-online.html then it should be http://myrestaurant.com/order-online.html?themeRoller=true
+However, there is a big chance you want to change the colors because the defaults doesn't really match with the look & feel of your page.
+Read on to the ThemeRoller instructions.